DuckyBoi-XD/Ride-The-Duck/README.md

 1. Go to the  releases page of Ride The Duck

-2. Go to the most recent version and download the file: "RTD-G MacOS arm64 tar.gz".
+2. Go to the most recent version and download the file: "RTD-G '*VERSION*' MacOS arm64 tar.gz".
 This is the file that has the game on it.

 3. Go to the file location (most probably 'downloads') and open the downloaded file.